-- Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected health risk. - Maximum Residual Disinfectant Level (MRDL): The level of disinfectant added for water treatment that may not be exceeded at the consumer's tap. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of disinfectant added for treatment at which no known or anticipated adverse effect on health of persons would occur. - Not Detected (ND or <): Not detectable at reporting limit. - Not Applicable (NA): Sampling was not completed by regulation or was not required - ppm: Parts per million or Milligrams per liter (mg/L) - ppb: Parts per billion or Micrograms per liter (μg/L) - pCi/L: Measure of the radioactivity in water - Running Annual Average (RAA): Is the average of sample analytical results for samples taken at a particular location during the previous four calendar quarters. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - 90th Percentile: A statistical measure used to determine compliance for lead and copper results.
+- Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected health risk. - Maximum Residual Disinfectant Level (MRDL): The level of disinfectant added for water treatment that may not be exceeded at the consumer's tap. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of disinfectant added for treatment at which no known or anticipated adverse effect on health of persons would occur. - Minimum Reporting Level (MRL): the lowest concentration of a contaminant that can be reliably measured by a laboratory using a specified analytical method. - Not Detected (ND or <): Not detectable at reporting limit. - Not Applicable (NA): Sampling was not completed by regulation or was not required - ppm: Parts per million or Milligrams per liter (mg/L) - ppb: Parts per billion or Micrograms per liter (μg/L) - pCi/L: Measure of the radioactivity in water - Running Annual Average (RAA): Is the average of sample analytical results for samples taken at a particular location during the previous four calendar quarters. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - 90th Percentile: A statistical measure used to determine compliance for lead and copper results.
 90% of the lead and copper samples collected must be below the action level for lead (10 ppb) and copper (1.3 ppm).